kudzaitsapo/kudzaitsapo/README.md

 My name is Kudzai Tsapo and :

-- 🔭 I’m currently working on `an e-governance system just for the fun of it`
+- 🔭 I’m currently working on `something`
 - 🌱 I’m currently learning `Machine learning algorithms for data science` :grin:
-- 👯 I’m looking to collaborate on `any Django related projects`
+- 👯 I’m looking to collaborate on `data science projects`
 - 🤔 I’m looking for help with `developing a digital library ...`
 - 💬 Ask me about `developing APIs with Flask and FlaskRestful` :thinking:
 - 📫 How to reach me: kudzaitsapo@gmail.com [My twitter](https://twitter.com/kudzaitsapo)